apache/hudi/website/docs/metadata_indexing.md

 ## Setup Async Indexing

-In the example we will have a continuous workload using Hudi Streamer and also create index in parallel.
+In the example we will have continuous writing using Hudi Streamer and also create index in parallel.
 The index creation in example is done using HoodieIndexer so that schedule and execute phases are clearly visible for indexing.
 The asynchronous configurations can be used with Datasource and SQL based configs to create index as well.